KanaeOhta/myutils/README.md

      * Click a key you want to edit in the left listbox.
      * The key you clicked is entered into the right textbox.
      * Edit the key and click [OK] button.
-     * The edited key is moved into the right listbox.
+     * If [OK] button is clicked, the edited key is moved into the right listbox.
      * If you want to cancel the edit, select the edited key in the right listbox and click [Deselect] button.
   4. Click [Convert] button.